-CampusPress, and our customers, are able to leverage certifications and security assurances by these partners as it relates to physical security.
-More on compliance and certifications of each can be found at aws.amazon.com/compliance and digitalocean.com/legal/certifications .
+CampusPress, and our customers, are able to leverage certifications and security assurances provided by these partners as it relates to physical security.
+More on compliance and certifications of each can be found at aws.amazon.com/compliance.

 All data centers include the highest levels of 24/7/365 on-site security, regulated climate control, redundant power, automated off-site backups, and industry-leading network infrastructure.

-Sites hosted on AWS make use of many AWS services including EC2 for web servers, Elastic Load Balancing, Relational Database Service for database servers, and automated scaling when needed.
+Sites hosted on this cluster make use of many AWS services including EC2 for web servers, Elastic Load Balancing, Relational Database Service for database servers, and automated scaling when needed.

 We use Docker containers with Ansible to isolate each WordPress install from each other, while still allowing each site to benefit from the scalability that comes with our infrastructure.
 Customers that have the need can be served in fully dedicated private cloud clusters for an additional cost.

-Sites hosted on DigitalOcean each are on their own dedicated virtual server with dedicated IPs, memory, CPUs, and hard disk space.
-The size of the server depends on the purpose and traffic needs of the site, though we always size up to ensure it can handle peaks in any traffic (in addition to both server and application side cacheing).
+Sites hosted on this instance have their own dedicated virtual server with dedicated IPs, memory, CPUs, and hard disk space.
+The size of the server depends on the purpose and traffic needs of the site, though we always size up to ensure it can handle peaks in any traffic (in addition to both server and application side caching).

 All images, documents, and other user files are uploaded securely to Amazon S3 to help optimize the performance of server resources.
-This includes files and uploads from sites hosted on Digital Ocean VPS.
+This includes files and uploads from sites hosted on our dedicated and compartmentalized instance.

 Content Delivery Network (CDN)

 All images and files are served via a CDN.
-Currently, this includes 45 edge locations of the Stackpath network.
+Currently, this includes 100+ PoPs of Global BunnyCDN network.

 WAF, DDOS Protection, and Firewalls

 We utilize a variety of tools and services to monitor and protect the traffic and applications we serve.
-This includes network firewalls with automated blocking of malicious IPs, ModSecurity WAF, Stackpath WAF and DDoS mitigation, and AWS Shield.
+This includes network firewalls, blocking of malicious IPs, ModSecurity WAF (hosting type dependant), and DDoS mitigation.

 Cache and Traffic Spikes